-This finding can be made, in that the maximum cumulative RF exposure level for simultaneous operation of both the existing and proposed carriers is 2.7% of the public exposure limit.
-The maximum calculated level at the second floor elevation of any nearby building is 6.1% of the public exposure limit.
+This finding can be made, in that the maximum cumulative RF exposure level for simultaneous operation of both the existing and proposed carriers is 0.72% of the public exposure limit.
+The maximum calculated level at the second floor elevation of any nearby building is 0.92% of the public exposure limit.
+These estimates are "worst-case" assumptions.